OpenBB-finance/OpenBB/website/content/cli/data-sources.md

 <HeadTitle title="Data Sources | OpenBB CLI Docs" />

 Many commands have multiple data sources associated with it.
+This page describes how to select from multiple providers.

 :::important
 API credentials are defined in the `user_settings.json` file.